aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/2000-create-construct-lib-pipeline-code.md

 ## Update CDK Deploy Entrypoint

-We change the entry point to deploy our pipeline.
+Next we need to change the entry point to deploy our pipeline.
 To do this, edit the code in `bin/pipeline.ts` as follows:

 {{<highlight ts "hl_lines=2 5">}}
 import 'source-map-support/register';